 Audit and review requirements

-- over $550,000 (medium) - you must have either a review or an audit by a qualified auditor
+• Over $550,000 (medium) - you must have either a review or an audit by a qualified auditor.

-- over $1.1 million (large) - you must have an audit by a qualified auditor
+• Over $1.1 million (large) - you must have an audit by a qualified auditor.

 What's the difference between an audit and a review?

-Level of assurance | A reasonable or high level of assurance about whether the financial statements as a whole are free from material errors or fraud.
-Reasonable or high assurance is not absolute assurance. | Limited assurance about whether the financial statements as a whole are free from material errors or fraud.
-Limited assurance is less than reasonable assurance. |
+A reasonable or high level of assurance about whether the financial statements as a whole are free from material errors or fraud.
+Reasonable or high assurance is not absolute assurance.

-Report provided | Independent Auditor's Report Opinion is expressed in a positive form, e.g. "The financial statements are free from material misstatement." | Independent Review Report Conclusion is expressed in a negative form, e.g. "Nothing has come to our attention that causes us to believe that the financial statements are not free from material misstatement." |
+Conclusion is expressed in a negative form, e.g. "Nothing has come to our attention that causes us to believe that the financial statements are not free from material misstatement."

-Nature of procedures | Procedures normally involve detailed tests of accounting records using techniques such as inspection, observation, confirmation, recalculation and re-performance, as well as inquiry and analytical review. | Procedures are primarily based on inquiry and analytical review. |
+Procedures normally involve detailed tests of accounting records using techniques such as inspection, observation, confirmation, recalculation and re-performance, as well as inquiry and analytical review.

-Assurance standards | Auditing Standards - All 36 ISAs (NZ) | Review Standards - Review Standards: ISRE (NZ) 2400 and NZ SRE 2410 |
+Review StandardsReview Standards: ISRE (NZ) 2400 and NZ SRE 2410

-What gets audited or reviewed?
+What information is audited or reviewed?

 If your charity meets the legal thresholds, the audit or review will cover:

-- Non-financial information: including your Entity Information and Statement of Service Performance.
+• Non-financial information, including your Entity Information and Statement of Service Performance.

 If your charity’s operating expenditure is less than $550,000, you are not legally required to have an audit or review.
 However, you may still need one if: